 The mental health of children and young people can be affected by many factors, and increases vulnerable situations, including families where neither parent is working, families on low income, and single-parent families.

 The Young Minds website offers information about mental health for young people.
 The site also offers help and advice to professionals and parents and operates a free Parents Helpline to support anyone who's worried about the emotional problems or behaviour of a child or young person.
-Call 0808 802 5544 free from landlines and mobiles.
+Call 0808 802 5544 between 9.30am–4pm Monday-Friday, free for landlines and mobiles.

 PAPYRUS is a voluntary organisation committed to the prevention of young suicide and the promotion of mental health and emotional wellbeing.
-If you are a young person worried about yourself or if you're concerned about someone you know, call HOPElineUK on Freephone 0800 068 4141, Monday-Friday 10am-5pm and 7pm-10pm, Saturday-Sunday 2pm-5pm or visit the PAPYRUS website.
+If you are a young person worried about yourself or if you're concerned about someone you know, call the national confidential helpline HOPElineUK on Freephone 0800 068 4141, 10am-10pm Monday-Friday, 2pm-10pm Saturday-Sunday and 2pm-10pm on Bank Holidays. or visit the PAPYRUS website.

 Rethink campaigns to help everyone affected by severe mental illness recover a better quality of life.
+The Rethink Mental Illness Advice Service offers practical help on issues such as the Mental Health Act, community care, welfare benefits, debt, criminal justice and carers rights as well as general advice on living with mental illness, medication, care and treatment.
+Call 0300 5000 927 between 9.30am-4pm Monday-Friday.
 The Rethink website has lots of resources to help people living with mental illness, including schizophrenia.

 Mind is a mental health charity working to create a better life for everyone with experience of mental distress.
-The Mind website has a number of useful resources for young people or call the MindinfoLine on Telephone 0845 766 0163.
+The Mind website has a number of useful resources for young people.
+Call the MindinfoLine on Telephone 0300 123 3393 or text 86463.

 The Counselling Directory website has a page on self-care which includes helpful advice and resources to help everyone maintain and improve overall their own well-being.